 Table 1 gives a summary of some of the previous results along with ours.
-Our contributions are in bold.
-Note that our result for general metrics can be improved using results of Thorup and Zwick [32] to use only $O(n \log n)$ space.
+Note that our result for general metrics can be improved using results of Thorup and Zwick [27] to use only $O(n \log n)$ space.

-Techniques.
-The crux of our method for inserting nodes into the network lies in an algorithm for maintaining nearest neighbors in a restricted metric space.
-Our approach is similar in spirit to that of Karger and Ruhl [15], who give an algorithm for answering nearest-neighbor queries in a similarly restricted metric space.
+Techniques: The crux of our method for inserting nodes into the network lies in an algorithm for maintaining nearest neighbors in a restricted metric space.
+Our approach is similar in spirit to that of Karger and Ruhl [13], who give an algorithm for answering nearest neighbor queries in a similarly restricted metric space.5

 The idea behind both the nearest-neighbor algorithm of Karger and Ruhl and the one presented here is to find the nearest neighbor by repeatedly finding some node halfway between the current node and the query node.
-If this is done log n times, one finds the closest node.
-The restricted metric spaces considered in both these papers mean that there is a substantial fraction of nodes at about the right distance, so halving the distance can be implemented by sampling from nodes within the correct radius.
-The difficulty is maintaining a structure to do the sampling in a dynamic network.
+If this is done $\log n$ times, one finds the closest node.
+The restricted metric spaces considered in both these papers mean that there is a substantial fraction of nodes at about the right distance, so halving the distance can be implemented by sampling